Railcare jobs to go in Glasgow and Milton Keynes

 - From the section UK

 About 150 skilled jobs in Milton Keynes and Glasgow have been axed at rail engineering firm Railcare.

 Railcare went into administration on Wednesday putting 500 jobs in jeopardy.

 Rail union RMT said it was made aware that Railcare was in trouble after it failed to pay staff wages.

 The cuts will affect employees at the company's sites in Wolverton, near Milton Keynes, and Springburn, Glasgow.
-It follows the collapse of a planned takeover by a German company.'Distressing time'
+It follows the collapse of a planned takeover by a German company.

 Kim Rayment, business restructuring partner at administrators BDO, said 33 employees have been made redundant at Springburn and 118 have been made redundant at Wolverton.